Pholiota malicola

-Pholiota malicola is an inedible species of fungus in the mushroom family Strophariaceae.
+Pholiota malicola, commonly known as the forgettable pholiota, is an inedible species of fungus.

+The species is in the family Strophariaceae.
 Originally called Flammula malicola by mycologist Calvin Henry Kauffman in 1926, it was transferred to the genus Pholiota by Alexander H. Smith in 1934.

+It is an orangish species with a smooth cap 3-9 cm in width.
+The stalk is 4-15 cm long.

 It is found in North America and Australia.
+It grows in groups on decaying wood.